nikolainobadi/NnConfigKit/README.md

 ## Features

-- Define configuration objects using the `NnConfig` protocol.
+- Define configuration objects using the `Codable` protocol.
 - Load and save configuration files with ease.
 - Manage nested configuration files.
 - Append or remove text in configuration files.